mayankagwl/oidcsuite-automate/CONTRIBUTING.md

 ## Code Contributions

 We are always happy to receive code and documentation contributions.
-Code contributions to the `go-saml` are done through [Pull Requests](../../pulls).
+Code contributions to the `oidcsuite-automate` are done through [Pull Requests](../../pulls).
 The list below are guidelines to use when submitting pull requests.
 These are the same set of guidelines that the core contributors use when submitting changes, and we ask the same of all community contributions as well:

-1. If you would like to implement support for a significant feature that is not yet available in the `go-saml`, please talk to us beforehand to avoid any duplication of effort.
+1. If you would like to implement support for a significant feature that is not yet available in the `oidcsuite-automate`, please talk to us beforehand to avoid any duplication of effort.

 3. Wherever possible, pull requests should contain tests as appropriate.